balderdashy/sails-docs/views.md

 # View Partials

-Partials are just like they sound.
-A View Partial is only a small part of the overall DOM that you see on your web application.
+Partials are just as they sound; a View Partial is only a small part of the overall DOM that you see on your web application.
 With that said, a partial is nothing more than another (smaller) EJS file.
 Lets take a look at a partial from the Sails example, and how we should include it from another EJS file.

 **/views/site/partials/footer.ejs**
 ```html